grafana/prometheus-arduino/README.md

 ## License Notes

-This library ports 2 existing libraries internally as there were not Arduino versions of these libraries already:
+This libray is licensed under the Apache2 license however it uses several libraries which use different licenses:

-* [nanopb](https://github.com/nanopb/nanopb) which is licensed under the [zlib license](https://github.com/grafana/prometheus-arduino/blob/main/src/proto/LICENSE) and code is found in the `src/proto` directory.
+* Arduino API and libraries are released under the LGPL, this [note describes requirements for LGPL code](https://support.arduino.cc/hc/en-us/articles/360018434279-I-have-used-Arduino-for-my-project-do-I-need-to-release-my-source-code-)
-* [snappy-c](https://github.com/andikleen/snappy-c) which is licensed under an [custom license](https://github.com/grafana/prometheus-arduino/blob/main/src/snappy/LICENSE) and code is found in the `src/snappy` directory.
+* [SnappyProto](https://github.com/grafana/arduino-snappy-proto) ports two libraries both released under permissive, but custom licenses.
+See the project for more info.

-Some small modifications were made to both sources to get them to compile and work on Arduino and are tagged with `// E.Welch`
+* [PromLokiTransport](https://github.com/grafana/arduino-prom-loki-transport) which is Apache2 but contains some MIT licensed files from [BearSSL](https://bearssl.org/)